NECROTIC RING SPOT FUNGUS

 The main reason a lawn becomes overrun by Necrotic Ring Spot is because the excessive water caused by the overwatering replaced the air in the soil, and without air the majority of the microbes die.
 The Necrotic Ring Spot fungus thrive in an anerobic environment which is why they were not also killed by the excessive lawn watering.

-Important Note: It’s essential to understand that Necrotic Ring Spot fungus spores are always present in the soil and are not spread by core aeration, lawn mowing, or other lawn maintenance activities.
+It’s essential to understand that Necrotic Ring Spot fungus spores are always present in the soil and are not spread by core aeration, lawn mowing, or other lawn maintenance activities.
 These spores are everywhere; they only pose a threat when excessive overwatering occurs for extended periods.
 By adjusting your watering habits to follow the 1-2-3-2-1 lawn watering technique and promoting healthy soil, you can effectively manage this problem.

-Step 1: Fix the Lawn Watering Problem
+Step #1: Fix the Lawn Watering Problem (Easy to Fix)

 The most important step is to address the issue of overwatering the lawn.
 Necrotic Ring Spot is typically found in areas that are excessively moist or wet, particularly where drainage is poor.
 To help remedy this, follow the 1-2-3-2-1 lawn watering technique.
 This method allows adequate time between lawn watering cycles, giving adequate time for the soil to dry out completely.
 Additionally, it’s crucial to water early in the morning rather than late at night.
 If overwatering isn’t resolved, the lawn fungus problem will persist.
 Organo-Lawn will not guarantee curative results for your lawn in the Boulder or Fort Collins area unless an Organo-Lawn employee performs a sprinkler startup or audit.